 8 Steps 8-12 complete the story of aerobic metabolism of glucose.
 After pyruvate is transported into the mitochondria, another dehydrogenase enzyme (actually a very large enzyme complex) will accomplish several things.
 It will remove 2 protons and 2 electrons from pyruvate.
 This creates NADH (actually 2 NADHs because there are 2 pyruvates).
-Also, the reaction results in the loss of a carbon and two oxygen atoms (released as CO2) from pyruvate.
+Also, the reaction results in the loss of a carbon and two oxygen atoms (released as CO2).
 Finally, the remaining 2 carbon molecule is attached to Coenzyme A.

 Coenzyme A (often referred to as simply CoA) is derived from pantothenic acid (Vitamin B5).
 Acetyl CoA is the name used for the product of the reaction in step 8.
-The "Acetyl" prefix specifically refers to the 2-carbon group that is being transported by the CoA.
+The "Acetyl" prefix specifically refers to the 2 carbon group that is being transported by the CoA.
 Black dots in the summary figure help us keep track of the carbons that originated from the glucose molecule way back at the beginning of glycolysis.
 Notice that ultimately all the black dots are released as CO2 so that the metabolism of glucose leaves us with no accumulation of carbons in the cell.
 Acetyl CoA will enter and participate in the reactions of the Citric Acid Cycle.

-- 9 Step 9 represents the activities of the Citric Acid (or Krebs) Cycle.
-The Citric Acid Cycle involves a lot of steps. - 10 The important things to remember about the Citric Acid Cycle are...
+9 Step 9 represents the activities of the Citric Acid (or Krebs) Cycle.
+The Citric Acid Cycle involves a lot of steps.
+The intent for our level of understanding will not involve details of all the reactions.

+10 The important things to remember about the Citric Acid Cycle are...

-- 1. A 4-carbon molecule called oxaloacetate combines with the acetyl (2 carbon) group of Acetyl CoA (which came from glucose or fatty acids or possibly even some of the amino acids).
-This will yield a 6-carbon molecule called citric acid.
-Citric acid will be changed and manipulated as this 6-carbon molecule ends up recycled back to oxaloacetate thus the term "Citric Acid Cycle". - 2.
+- A 4 carbon molecule called oxaloacetate combines with the acetyl (2 carbon) group of Acetyl CoA (which came from glucose or fatty acids or possibly even some of the amino acids).
+This will yield a 6 carbon molecule called citric acid.
+Citric acid will be changed and manipulated as this 6 carbon molecule ends up recycled back to oxaloacetate - thus the term "Citric Acid Cycle". - 2.
 During the reactions of the citric acid cycle, CO2 will be lost twice.
 This means that if you are counting, you will realize that every carbon of the original Glucose or Fat is ultimately lost as CO2.
-This is the reason complex organisms need to breathe continuously. - 3.
+This is the reason we have to breathe continuously as we do. - 3.
 Hydrogens with electrons are transferred to NAD+.
 This creates 6 NADH molecules. - 4.
-FAD is reduced to $FADH_2$ .
-This yields 2 $FADH_2$ molecules. - 5.
+FAD is reduced to FADH2.
+This yields 2 FADH2 molecules. - 5.
 Substrate-Level Phosphorylation will yield an ATP for each turn of the Citric Acid Cycle (or 2 total for each glucose).